jazminn7822/github-tutorial/README.md

 ---
 ## Initial Setup
-Inorder to able to use https://ide.cs50.io/, you will have to create an account in https://github.com/.
+**_Inorder to able to use https://ide.cs50.io/, you will have to create an account in https://github.com/._**
 1. Go to https://github.com/
-2. click on "**Sign up**" on the top right corner.
+2. Click on "**Sign up**" on the top right corner.
-3. **Create an account** (_If you are student from HSTAT, you can use your HSTAT email._)
+3. **Create an account** (_If you are a student from HSTAT, you can use your HSTAT email, but without the `hstat.org`_).
-4. After you have created an account, go to https://github.com/hstatsep/ide50 and follow the steps stated there.
+4. After you have created an account, go to https://github.com/hstatsep/ide50 and follow the steps stated there. (_Do not skip this step.
+You **need** to go to this website which will help you set up your https://ide.cs50.io/_)
    * What is an SSH key and why do we need to set up an SSH key between cs50 and GitHub?
      * An SSH key is a way for your local and remote to be able to connect.
 In this case the SSH key was generated to use it as a way to identify yourself without having you type in your username and password every single time you will be making a commit.